Loading AISVIT

 When is this model useful?

-Grok Imagine Video works best when you need a short clip with sound quickly and you do not want to be limited to just one type of input.
+Grok Imagine Video works best when you need a short clip with sound fast and want one model for image animation, prompt generation, and source-footage remixing.

 Best fit tasks